-If that ecosystem out of balance, then a bacterial imbalance called gut “dysbiosis” is the result, and in this chapter, you’ll learn how disruptive that imbalance can be to your performance.
+If that ecosystem is out of balance, then a bacterial imbalance called gut “dysbiosis” is the result, and in this chapter, you'll learn how disruptive that imbalance can be to your performance.

 Your gut is intimately tied to your brain and mood too.

 This is called the brain-gut connection (very similar the the brain-heart connection you learned about in chapter 7) and author Jordan Rubin describes this relationship quite well in his book “Patient, Heal Thyself“:

 “Early in our embryogenesis, a collection of tissue called the ‘neural crest’ appears and divides during fetal development.
 One part turns into the central nervous system, and the other migrates to become the enteric nervous system.
 Both ‘thinking machines’ form simultaneously and independently of one another until a later stage of development…

 …Then the two nervous systems link through a neural cable called the “vagus nerve,” the longest of all cranial nerves.
 The vagus nerve “wanders” from the brain stem through the organs in the neck and thorax and finally terminates in the abdomen.
 This is your vital brain-gut connection.”